lvaughan33/Root-Finding/README.md

-Project () from first semester of a graduate-level numerical analysis course.
+Project () from the first semester of a graduate-level numerical analysis course.

 Author: Luke Vaughan